 A grievance must be brought forward in a timely manner.
-It is the responsibility of the grievant to initiate the grievance process within 30 calendar days of the date identified, or should have known, of the event or action that is the basis for the grievance.
+It is the responsibility of the grievant to initiate The grievant is responsible for initiating the grievance process within 30 calendar days of the date identified, or should have known, of the event or action that is the basis for the grievance.
 The university administration is not required to accept a grievance for processing if the grievant does not meet the 30-day deadline, except in cases of demonstrated good cause.

-Scheduled commitments made prior to the time of filing or advancement of a grievance that preclude action by either of the parties to the grievance automatically extend time limits for their duration unless this would be demonstrably harmful to the fair processing of the grievance.
+Scheduled commitments made prior tobefore the time of filing or advancement offiling or advancement offiling or advancing a grievance that precludes action by either of the parties to the grievance automatically extend time limits for their duration unless this would be demonstrably harmful to the fair processing of the grievance.
 In such cases, on written request by the grievant to the appropriate office for that step, the grievance is advanced to the next step in the grievance process.

 If the grievant does not follow the time limits specified in the grievance procedure it is assumed that the last proposed resolution is accepted as satisfactory.
-If the grievant desires to advance the grievance after the appropriate specified time limits have lapsed, the administrator who receives the late submission notifies the Administrative and Professional Faculty Senate Vice President chair of CAPFA in writing, who determines if there was good cause for the delay.
+If the grievant desires to advance the grievance after the appropriate specified time limits have lapsed, the administrator who receives the late submission notifies the Administrative and Professional Faculty Senate Vice President in writing, who determines if there was geodreasonable cause for the delay.
 If so, the grievance proceeds.
 If not, the process ends with the most recently proposed resolution in force.
-The finding on the matter by the Administrative and Professional Faculty Senate Vice President chair of CAPFA is communicated to both parties in writing.
+The finding on the matter by the Administrative and Professional Faculty Senate Vice President is communicated to both parties in writing.